MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/upgrade/installing-on-subsequent-computers.md

 ## Installing Dynamics GP (additional computers)

-Use the information in this section to install a client in a multiuser system after you’ve installed Dynamics GP on the first computer, and created company data using Dynamics GP Utilities.
+Use the information in this section to install a client in a multiuser system after you've installed Dynamics GP on the first computer, and created company data using Dynamics GP Utilities.

 To install Dynamics GP (additional computers):

 1. From the Dynamics GP media, double-click the Setup.exe file.

-2. If one or more of the following components isn’t installed on your computer, the Dynamics GP Bootstrapper Setup window opens and you can choose to install the missing component or components.
+2. If one or more of the following components isn't installed on your computer, the Dynamics GP Bootstrapper Setup window opens and you can choose to install the missing component or components.

     - Dexterity Shared Components 18.0